Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 We've written about 9000 lines of code so far.
 So we have fairly stable code design, development and coding conventions.
 We welcome contributions in any form.
-Since this is an IDE, it is amenable to customisations.
+Since this is an IDE, relatively simple and has a small and well-documented codebase
+it is amenable to customisations.
 We welcome developers sharing their customisations with this project.
 Some areas where work could be done are
 1. A different approach to parsing source code files.